sathvik987/face-detector-front-end/README.md

 ### URL- (Check about section)

-#### This react app can detect multiple faces in a photo using clarifai face detection model. check out back-end [here](https://github.com/sathvik987/face-detector-back-end).
+#### This react app can detect multiple faces in a photo using clarifai face detection model.
+Check out back-end [here](https://github.com/sathvik987/face-detector-back-end).

 Note - Change api calls to localhost or custom url